Skip to main content

 },

-• You can also configure the Timezone manually for a JSON Provider, changing it from the menu.
+• You can manually configure the Timezone for a JSON Provider from the menu.

 The Output Timezone takes the hour from the Input (including the defined timezone) and converts it to your local time (localised by your Browser).
-If you are planning to display the content for another timezone, you can change it manually from the menu.
+If you need to display the content for another timezone, you can manually change it from the menu.

 Setting a New Format

-When setting a New Format you need to choose a Name to identify it and establish the Format using Time Mask Tokens, which are detailed in the next section.
-After you save it, it will be added at the bottom of the Time Formats list.
+When setting a New Format, assign a Name to identify it and establish the Format using Time Mask Tokens, which are explained in the next section.
+Once saved, the new format will appear at the bottom of the Time Formats list.

 Year, month, and day tokens